 Discover Robertsons Point Lighthouse, Cremorne Reserve and the MacCallum swimming pool as you wander past picturesque gardens and impressive old mansions, only a short ferry trip away from Circular Quay.

-The Rose Bay to Watsons Bay walk is one of the most scenic coastal walking trails in Sydney.
+The Rose Bay to Watsons Bay walk is one of the most scenic coastal walking tracks in the Sydney area.

 Balls Head Reserve in the Sydney lower north shore is a true bushland oasis overlooking the beautiful Harbour.